Code-SameerKhan/Employee-resignation-prediction/README.md

 * Engineered features to calculate dependencies of the target variable on the independent variables.
 * Optimized Logistic, Random Forest, Decision Tree and Support vector classifier using GridSearchCV to reach best model.
 * Achieved an accuracy of 95% in correctly predicting the outcome.
+* Developed a public facing API for live user interaction using Streamlit imported as library.
+* Deployed the Web App based on cloud application platform as a service through Heroku.

 Getting to understand employees is a major task in any successful organization.
 Various factors combine enough to create a snowball effect in the minds of employee on whether he/she sees the future of oneself in their current working environment.